Office Hours: T 11:00-12:30, Th 12:00-1:30, and by appointment

 In have primary research interests in congressional party leadership and congressional history.
 I also write on political parties, public opinion, media politics, and the use of archival methods in political science research.

-- Choosing the Leader: Goal Salience and Leadership Elections in the U.S. House of Representatives with Matthew N. Green (under contract at Yale University Press).
+- Choosing the Leader: Goal Salience and Leadership Elections in the U.S. House of Representatives with Matthew N. Green (Yale University Press, forthcoming 2019).

 - The Austin-Boston Connection: Fifty Years of House Democratic Leadership (Texas A&M University Press, 2009), co-authored with Professors Anthony Champagne (University of Texas at Dallas), James Riddlesperger (Texas Christian University), and Garrison Nelson (University of Vermont).